-The point of socialization is so that your child will be able to hold an intelligent conservation with anyone.
-When they get that dream job they can talk their co-workers, explain their ideas.
-We want our kids to have friends, find that special someone, be able to tell the Starbucks guy our order.
+The point of socialization is so that your child will be able to hold intelligent conservation with anyone.
+When they get that dream job they can talk to their co-workers, and explain their ideas.
+We want our kids to have friends find that special someone, and be able to tell the Starbucks guy our order.
 It’s like school if you teach them the basics they will figure out the rest.

 Here is an example, My youngest is a determined little girl (she gets that from her dad).
 When we got to the road school rally she didn’t know anyone.
 She found 2 girls her age and followed them around till they finally talked to her.
 They still didn’t want to hang out with her, so she went on to the next set of girls (younger than her), they didn’t know anyone either so we’re happy someone was talking to them.
 By the end of the rally, they were inseparable.
 Along the way, my oldest (11) made friends with our neighbor who was 15, and her friends 12.
 After the little girls left they hung out with the big girls and were again all best friends.
 Age didn’t matter they just wanted someone to talk to and hang out with, as long as it wasn’t their parents.